Endowment

 Radio Kansas operates with a responsibly-sized endowment.
 Although funds are accessible in true emergencies, the purpose of the endowment is to generate income to offset falling listener donations as those we serve “age out” of their years of highest charitable giving.

-As we retire, most of us cut back on charitable giving.
-We ask listeners not to group us with multi-national non-profs they used to support, but instead consider our request for $10 or $15 per month with an open heart.
-Still, many listeners stop giving in retirement, and we, of course, recognize their right to do so.
+As individuals retire, most cut back on charitable giving.
+Even in retirement, we ask our listeners to consider our request for$10 or $15 per month with an open heart, rather than group us in with international non-profs they might stop supporting.
+Still, many of our listeners stop supporting us in retirement, and we, of course, recognize their right to do so.
 As baby boomers retire in a large numbers, it has made it difficult to offer programming to their benefit, a reason why so many other public broadcasters have switched to programming for younger listeners!

-We believe that the programs older Kansans seek have objective value for the whole community that is worth preserving using the only means we may have – endowment investment proceeds – which obviously then can’t also go toward other projects.
+We believe that the programs older Kansans seek have objective value for the whole community and they’re worth preserving using the only means we may have – endowment investment proceeds.

-Our endowment is composed of what we can save of the cash grants made to us each year by the Board of Hutchinson Community College.
-We receive a cash input each year as “earnest money,” a $100,000 college investment in Radio Kansas as proof that the institution is earnest about using our frequencies for public service.
-Conceptually, if the college offered no direct support, another non-profit could claim that their offer of some cash support was proof that they deserve the license.
+Our endowment is composed of what we could save of the cash grants formerly made to us each year by the Board of Hutchinson Community College.
+We received a cash input each year as “earnest money,” a $100,000 college investment in Radio Kansas as proof that the institution was earnest about using our frequencies for public service.
+They now show this dedication in non-cash support through facilities and back-office services.

 Prior to 2011, our budget and service were both fundamentally different.
 More operational support was available from state and federal sources.
 Periodic equipment grants addressed the burden of buying equipment for such a vast broadcast area.
 In this same era, A Prairie Home Companion was still on the air.
-Car Talk was still on the air.* With these popular “listener acquisition,” programs, listenership and donations were enough that much of the HutchCC Board service investment could be saved to the Hutchinson Community Foundation each year.
-A decade of such surpluses, times compound interest, has – as of this writing – left us with $3.5 million with the Hutchinson Community Foundation.
+Car Talk was still on the air.* With these popular programs, listenership and donations were enough that much of the HutchCC Board service investment could be saved to the Hutchinson Community Foundation each year.
+A decade of such surpluses, times compound interest, has – as of this writing – left us with $4.5 million with the Hutchinson Community Foundation – about half of what we need in order to replace missing listener support.

 So, conceptually, Radio Kansas has saved these college-provided funds so that we don’t become a burden to the college.
 Exactly the protection you provide to your kids by not spending your lifetime savings on unnecessary conveniences.
 A few tens of thousands of dollars have been donated directly to endowment by generous major donors, but our on-air fundraisers do not generate surplus funds that go into endowment.
 If you hear us still asking for money during our on-air drive, it’s because listeners have not yet met this show’s minimal budgetary need.
 Listener funds are spent as directed – exhausted on program costs.

 There are best-practices for sustainable draw-downs for such investment.
-To generate enough interest income to sustainably cover the demographically-expected donor shortfalls, we have always hoped for $8 million.
+To generate enough interest income to sustainably cover the demographically-expected donor shortfalls, we have always hoped for $8.7 million.
+That would cover our cash flow needs of about $700,000, plus $8 million creating dividends for use in our active budget.
 The less we draw down to cover “this year’s” donor shortfall, the more we accumulate toward a truly sustainable budget.
 Please call with any questions…especially if you’d like to make a durable investment, yourself!

 *NPR news is still a major draw in urban communities with certain demographics, so some national stations you can name aren’t suffering audience loss.
 Some larger stations have more than $250 million in endowment with (in our opinion) no real need, and yet they still ask listeners for more money over the air.
 Listener support for NPR here dropped abruptly with the polarization of American politics in 2016.
 A fee increase of 59% made it impossible for us to retain NPR, and falling support made it inappropriate.